karafto/Hangman/README.md

 ## Installation

-Ensure that Ruby is installed on your machine
+Ensure that Ruby is installed on your machine.

 Clone the repo: `$ git clone https://github.com/karafto/Hangman.git`